jonatasdemello/codility-javascript/README.md

 Please go ahead and create an account there and start exploring.

 In the process of learning or during a coding interview, the process (how) is much more important than the result itself.
-If I only needed a solution I could simple Google it or use AI.
+If I only needed a solution I could simply Google it or use AI.
 Your final solution may not even be complete, but through multiple iterations it can always be improved.
-There are may ways to solve a problem (as you will see if you look for solutions on the Internet).
+There are many ways to solve a problem (as you will see if you look for solutions on the Internet).
-In areal world scenario, the solution may not be easily available and some exploration and thinking may be necessary.
+In a real world scenario, the solution may not be easily available, and some exploration and thinking may be necessary.

 I will take a step-by-step approach showing the steps that any interviewer would like to see, providing explanations along the way.
-In order to solve any problem you need to undertand it first.
-Then take gradual iteratuions, sometimes by trial and error, until a solution is achieved.
+In order to solve any problem, you need to understand it first.
+Then take gradual iterations, sometimes by trial and error, until a solution is achieved.
 This is how things work in a company or the real world.

-For the purpose of this exercise, I will use JavaScript since it is one of the most popular languagues and requires less setup and tools.
+For the purpose of this exercise, I will use JavaScript since it is one of the most popular languages and requires less setup and tools.
 Maybe later I will expand it to other languages like C# or Python.
 I like to do this exercise to learn other languages or understand how it works.